 With the increasing awareness of deforestation, coupled with the recent pandemic-induced toilet paper crisis, a number of companies are already producing bamboo toilet paper.
 And this greener alternative to an everyday disposable item is actually earning rave reviews across the board.

 One of the most dedicated and innovative companies I’ve come across is Cloud Paper, up in Seattle, WA.
 They are currently producing bamboo paper towels and toilet paper, all packaged entirely without plastic.
 Part of what makes them unique is their subscription-based model.
 With the pandemic, it was kind of a no-brainer.
 But at the same time, having toilet paper delivered to your home on a regular basis just makes a lot of sense.
-As far are regularly used items, what’s more regular than TP?
+As far as regularly used items, what’s more regular than TP?
 And a 12- or 24-pack is certainly one of the more awkward things to lug around the grocery store.

 Who Gives a Crap is another important player in the field of bamboo TP.
 In addition to their snicker-inducing name, they also have a very admirable pay-it-forward program.
 The company contributes generously and regularly to critical environmental causes around the world.